ragnar152743/ragnar-OS/README.md

 - **Rich application catalogue** – beyond the classic Notes, Terminal, and Settings apps, MiniOS ships calculator, weather, calendar, music, news, and system monitor experiences that generate contextual information at runtime.
-- **Neon user interface** – the home desktop now renders a vibrant, neon-inspired console UI with animated-style headers, iconography, and stylised panels for each widget.
+- **Graphical desktop shell** – a full Tkinter desktop experience with animated splash screen, stylised launcher icons, widgets, and a Start menu featuring pinned and searchable app listings.
-- **Immersive desktop shell** – experience a faux Windows-like boot splash, a neon desktop covered in application icons, and a Start menu panel that highlights pinned and full application listings.
+- **Neon user interface** – the text renderer remains available as a fallback, retaining the vibrant, neon-inspired styling for environments where a GUI cannot be launched.

 ## Running the demo